 The Silverboss property surrounds the former Boss Mountain molybdenum mine, currently owned by Xstrata/Glencore and under Option to NMC Resource Corp.
 The Boss Mountain molybdenum mine was Canada's first significant "primary" producer of molybdenum because of its relatively high grades.
 Exploration by Happy Creek has identified large scale and positive soil and rock geochemical anomalies of copper, molybdenum and gold extending outward from the known mineralized zones and well onto the Silverboss property.
 The Horse Trail zone contains numerous mineralized rock samples ranging from 0.10 to 1.69% copper, 0.108 to 0.637% molybdenum and 1.03 to 10.0 g/t gold.
 The Dogtooth and East Breccia zones have returned values of 0.10 to 5.0 g/t gold and up to 53.01 g/t gold, 343.0 g/t silver in grab samples and 9.29 g/t gold, 27.3 g/t silver over 1.17 metres in width.
-These veins are located within a positive soil geochemical anomaly that is approximately 1.6 by 1.2 kilometres in dimension.
+These veins are located within a positive soil geochemical anomaly that is approximately 1.6 by 1.2 km in size.
 The historical Silverboss shaft zone consists of a shear and quartz vein system, 1.0 to 3.0 metres in width that has been traced on surface for 350 metres.
-Samples from this zone contain 9.25 g/t gold, 514.8 g/t silver over 0.25 metres and 2.52 percent copper, 6.21 g/t gold, 295 g/t silver and 6.76 g/t indium in grab samples.
-Further north, the Company has also identified another area (Gus) where positive copper values occur in soil approximately 2 kilometres by 1 kilometre in dimension.
+Samples from this zone contain 9.25 g/t gold, 514.8 g/t silver over 0.25 metres and 2.52% copper, 6.21 g/t gold, 295 g/t silver and 6.76 g/t indium in grab samples.
+Further north, the Company has also identified another area (Gus) where positive copper values occur in soil in an area of approximately 2 km by 1 km.

-On April 3, 2013, the Company announced completion of a three dimensional induced polarization (3D IP) and magnetic geophysical survey over the Silverboss Shaft and Horse Trail prospects.
-At the Silverboss Shaft prospect, the 3DIP survey has produced a clear and positive response of 9 to over 13 milliseconds chargeability that extends to over 250 metres below surface.
-This positive response extends north and eastward, forming another zone approximately 350 metres by 400 metres in dimension that remains open in extent.
+On April 3, 2013, the Company announced completion of a three-dimensional induced polarization (3D IP) and magnetic geophysical survey over the Silverboss Shaft and Horse Trail prospects.
+At the Silverboss Shaft prospect, the 3DIP survey has produced a clear and positive response of 9 to over 13 milliseconds chargeability that extends to over 250 m below surface.
+This positive response extends north and eastward, forming another zone approximately 350 m by 400 m that remains open in extent.
 At the Horse Trail zone, the 3D IP survey has returned a moderate to very strong response that extends westward from the open pits of the past-producing Boss Mountain mine.
-Importantly, chargeability values of greater than 40 milliseconds occur near the edge of the property and decrease gradually westward for up to one kilometre distance.
-This positive geophysical expression at surface contains positive values of copper, molybdenum, gold and silver in quartz veins and soil samples.
+Importantly, chargeability values of greater than 40 milliseconds occur near the edge of the property and decrease gradually over a one kilometre distance westward.
+The positive geophysical expression is overlain at surface with positive values of copper, molybdenum, gold and silver in quartz veins and soil samples.
 The geophysical results combined with the positive surface samples and geology located adjacent a significant past-producer are thought to represent a quality bulk tonnage exploration target that is ready for drill testing.